Chilled Water Buffer Tank Sizing

 The cold water mains temperature at the deepest winter times is typically 10 degrees Celsius, thus an average temperature rise of 30 degrees Celsius is necessary to provide hot water for usage in the winter months.
 The data below shows the performance at a temperature rise or Δt = 30

-Power output of the tankless water heaters9kW to 15kW power ratings17kW to 24kW power ratings27kW36kw
+Power output of the tankless water heaters9kW to 15kW instantaneous water heater17kW to 24kW instantaneous water heater27kW instantaneous water heater36kw instantaneous water heater

 Energy efficiency classAAAA